Skip to navigation Skip to content

 Services Australia can also terminate the VIM or VeIM Agreement if certain events occur.

-Ending a Voluntary IM or enhanced IM agreement
+Voluntary IM or enhanced IM customer leaves an IM or eIM location

 Customers that move out of location, will continue their participation under the rules of their originating location and remain on VIM or VeIM for the mandatory period.
-After the mandatory period, customers will remain on VIM or VeIM until they choose to terminate their Voluntary Agreement.
+After the mandatory period, customers will remain on VIM or VeIM until they choose to terminate their voluntary agreement.

 For more details, see Customer moves out of an Income Management (IM) or enhanced IM area.